apcamargo/RNAsamba/README.md

 ## Overview

 RNAsamba is a tool for computing the coding potential of RNA sequences using a neural network classification model.
 A description of the algorithm and benchmarks comparing RNAsamba to other tools can be found in our [article](#citation).

+## Documentation

+A complete documentation for RNAsamba can be found at [https://apcamargo.github.io/RNAsamba/](https://apcamargo.github.io/RNAsamba/).

 ## Installation